Employee benefits in Canada: A complete guide for employers

 • Compassionate care leave

-Most employees in Canada are entitled to EI that totals 55% of their average weekly earnings up to a maximum (C$61,500 in 2023).
+Most employees in Canada are entitled to EI, which totals 55% of their average weekly earnings up to a maximum (C$61,500 in 2023).
 Canadian workers can receive EI for up to a maximum of 14-45 weeks, depending on regional unemployment rates and the number of working hours they've accumulated over the previous 52 weeks or since their last claim (whichever is shorter).

 EI is commonly used to provide income to Canadians who take parental leave.
 In Canada, natural or adoptive parents are entitled to a minimum of 15 weeks of leave, which is not paid by their employer.
 Parents can submit EI claims to receive income during parental leave.